nunomourinho/ForensicVMServerAndClientDocs/docs/user/shutdown_vm.rst

       Shut down VM on the web interface

-   c) Press the shutdown button to deactivate the virtual machine.

 These three methods ensure that you can shut down the forensicVM from various points in the system, allowing for seamless control depending on your needs and preferences.